iwaynee/Wireless_DMX/README.md

 <b>PCB:</b><br>
 The PCB Layout is available in Mentor Graphics or as raw Gerber Data.
 Please Message me for more Informations.

+<b>Code:</b><br>
+You will need to whole folder "Librarys" and one of the folder Transmitter/Receiver to get it working.

+The files are finished Atmel Studio 7.0 projects and the source code is written in C.